 1 This award covers tuition up to 15 credits per semester.
 The fees included in the award amount are: Activity, Communication, Unified and Recreation Center.
 The award amounts will not include the first year experience fee, course/program fees, or online fees.

 First year student awards are renewable for up to 4 years.

-*Merit Upgrades: Students who are accepted early in the admissions cycle are allowed to provide updated academic information for scholarship consideration until December 1st.
-After December 1st all merit scholarship offers made will become final and all merit decisions after December 1st will be made at the time of admission with information on hand and will also be final.
-Academic information provided after December 1st or achieved after December 1st will not be considered for merit scholarship purposes.
+*Merit Upgrades: Students who are accepted early in the admissions cycle are allowed to provide updated academic information for scholarship increase consideration until March 1.
+After March 1 all merit scholarship offers already made will become final and all merit decisions after March 1 will be made at the time of admission with information on hand and will also be final.
+Academic information provided after March 1 or achieved after March 1 will not be considered for merit scholarship increases.

 Maine’s Top Scholars